ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 ## Create a Conda environment (required)

-Working with Conda environments is convenient mechanism for installing specific software tools and versions in a controlled manner.  ...
+Working with Conda _environments_ is a mechanism for installing specific software tools and versions in a controlled manner.
+It is required to use Conda environments, when using the **miniconda3-py39** module.

 ```sh
 [alice@{{ site.devel.name }} ~]$ conda create -n myjupyter notebook